Generating Multi-type Temporal Sequences to Mitigate Class-imbalanced Problem: Data Experiments

 \textbf{FID $\downarrow$}.
-We use FID to evaluate the numerical part of the multi-type sequences, i.e., the time intervals.
-It focuses on capturing certain desirable properties including the quality and diversity of the generated sequences.
+Similarly to MAD, we use FID to measure the distance between the numerical part (i.e., the time intervals) of the multi-type sequences and that of the training data.
+This score focuses on capturing certain desirable properties including the quality and diversity of the generated sequences.
 FID performs well in terms of robustness and computational efficiency \cite{borji2019pros}.
 The Fréchet distance between two Gaussians is defined as: